oltingrid/oltingrid/README.md

 - Image processing and computer vision
 - 3D computer graphics and rendering techniques
+- Embedded systems and IoT
 - Scalable and maintainable software design
-- Embedded systems and IoT (e.g., ESP32-based smart devices)
 - Cross-platform desktop application development

 I’m also passionate about languages and communication.